rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 3. Click OK to apply the selected values.

+!!! note
-NOTE: Examples - If you have a number like 256
+    Examples - If you have a number like 256

     - select 1 decimal place, the number will become 25.6

     - select 2 decimal places and the number will become 2.56

     - select 4 decimal places and the number will become 0.0256

 Round the values